14.3.1 RETIREMENT FUNDS

 Independent funds provide retirement and other benefits for all permanent employees, retired employees and their dependants.

-At the end of the financial year, the main defined contribution retirement funds were:
+At the end of the financial year, the main defined contribution retirement funds to which Exxaro was a participating employer were:

 Bargaining unit employees pay a contribution of 8% with the employer’s contribution of 15% to the above funds being expensed as incurred.